USS Conolly: 1980s

 From August to December 1980, Conolly deployed as part of the Middle East Force.
 She deployed as part of this force again from October 1981 to February 1982.
+In approximately May 1982, Conolly cruised to the U.S. Virgin Islands from U.S. Naval Base Roosevelt Roads, Puerto Rico.
+While in the USVI, Conolly suffered a cracked bow sonar dome that required her return, under her own power, to Newport News Shipyards for repairs.
+While in route to Newport News, Conolly experienced a fire in one of the engineering spaces, which the ship's damage control fire fighters promptly contained.
+Upon arrival in Newport News, Conolly was repaired in dry docks.
 In September 1982, she deployed to the Mediterranean including operations off the coast of Lebanon.

 In June 1983 Conolly deployed again participating in UNITAS XXIV, an annual exercise working with partner navies in South America.
 Conolly made multiple port visits and worked with a variety of South American navies before returning home in December of the same year.
 Conolly was the flagship for the cruise, with the staff of Commander, South Atlantic (COMSOLANT), Rear Admiral Clint Taylor, USN, embarked.

 Due to equipment casualties in the engineering plant while on the east coast of Chile, the crew had to repair in place the pneumatic clutch-brake assemblies on the two forward gas turbine engines, the second repair having to be completed at sea en route Montevideo, Uruguay.
 Once in port, the damaged LM-2500 Gas Turbine Main Engine was replaced in 82 hours, using a large floating crane in the port facility.